 - I want to rough estimate our net-worth after 5, 10, 15, and 26 years (which is the year the mortgage matures).

-- I do not include tax burden with the taxable investment account.
+- I do not include a tax burden with the taxable investment account.

-- I'm assuming our house value remains static at $350k (which is what we bought it for).
+- I'm assuming our house value remains static at $350k (which we bought it for).
 Hopefully, it will sell for more than what we bought it for over another 10-15 years.

 - This net worth estimate does not include our tax-advantaged retirement accounts.

 There are variables, like taxes, that I'm not considering.
-And no doubt, there is going to be ups and downs with the stock market, but generally, this shows a good comparison between the options.
+Undoubtedly, there will be ups and downs with the stock market, but generally, this shows a good comparison between the options.